 You must activate your AP with WatchGuard to enable your hardware replacement warranty, receive technical support, and get access to the latest OS updates and product news.
-You cannot pair the AP to a Gateway Wireless Controller or manage the AP until the AP is activated.
+You cannot manage the AP with the Gateway Wireless Controller until the AP is activated with a valid Basic Wi-Fi AP subscription, and an AP feature key downloaded to the Firebox.